 - Lit. (the) judgment (was) from one

 - Lit. the abundance of grace and of the gift of righteousness

 Shall the Justified Continue in Sin?

-6 What shall we say then?
-Shall we continue in sin that grace may abound?
+6 What then shall we say?
+Shall we go on sinning so that grace may abound?
 2 God forbid!
-How shall we who died to sin live in it any longer?
-3 Or do you not know that as many of us as were baptized into Christ Jesus were baptized into His death?
-4 Therefore we were buried with Him through baptism into death, so that just as Christ was raised from the dead through the glory of the Father, so too we should walk in newness of life.
+How can we who died to sin live in it any longer?
+3 Or don’t you realize that as many of us as were baptized into Christ Jesus were baptized into his death?
+4 Accordingly,1 we also were buried with him through baptism into death, so that just as Christ was raised from the dead through the glory of the Father, we too should walk in newness of life.

-5 For if we have been united with Him in the likeness of His death, certainly we also shall be united with Him in the likeness of His resurrection, 6 knowing this, that our old man was crucified with Him, that the body of sin might be destroyed,1 that we should no longer be slaves of sin.
+5 For if we have been united with him in the likeness of his death, the same is certainly true in regard to his resurrection.2 6 For we know that our old man was crucified with him so that the body controlled by sin3 might be destroyed,4 so that we would no longer be slaves of sin.
 7 For he who has died has been freed from sin.
-8 Now if we died with Christ, we believe that we also shall live with Him, 9 knowing that Christ, having been raised from the dead, dies no more: Death no longer has dominion2 over Him.
-10 For the death that He died, He died to sin once and for all; but the life that He lives, He lives to God.
-11 Likewise you also, reckon yourselves completely dead3 to sin, but alive to God in Christ Jesus our Lord.
+8 Now if we died with Christ, we also believe that we will live with him, 9 knowing that Christ, having been raised from the dead, can die no more: Death no longer has dominion5 over him.
+10 For the death that he died, he died to sin, once and for all; but the life that he lives, he lives to God.
+11 Thus, you too should consider yourselves completely dead6 to sin, but alive to God in Christ Jesus our Lord.

-12 Therefore do not let sin reign in your mortal body, that you should obey it4 in its various lusts.
-13 And do not present your members as instruments of unrighteousness to sin, but present yourselves to God as those who are alive from the dead, and your members as instruments of righteousness to God.
-14 For sin shall not have dominion5 over you, for you are not under law but under grace.
+12 Therefore, do not let sin reign in your mortal body, so as to obey its evil desires.7 13 Nor should you present your members to sin as instruments of unrighteousness; rather, you should present yourselves to God as those who are alive from the dead, and your members to God as instruments of righteousness.
+14 For sin will not have dominion8 over you; for you are not under law, but under grace.